PART TEN: PAYMENTS AND COLLECTION

 Demand for monetary composition and its payment

 195C.
-Monetary composition for a violation under section 195B shall be paid at the 235
+Monetary composition for a violation under section 195B shall be paid at

 Director's demand on a form he prescribed (hereafter: payment notice) within